 Launch the DC FedTech initiative — a program aimed at connecting DC entrepreneurs and inventors from federal research labs to foster innovation through research commercialization and tech transfer.
 Activities will include regular inventor/entrepreneur pitch sessions preceded by seminars aimed at familiarizing businesses with intellectual property procedures and working with federal labs; trainings and student engagement; and pursuing legislative changes to remove constraints on UDC faculty IP ownership.
 Explore interest in establishing fed tech courses at university MBA programs and feasibility/value of developing a patent pool (DSLBD).

-November 2019: The Fall 2019 FedTech closing event will be taking place on November 21st at Amazon Web Services in Arlington, VA.
-More information and to register for the free event can be found here.
+November 2019: The Fall 2019 FedTech closing event took place at Amazon Web Services in Arlington, VA.

 September 2019: FedTech started its Fall 2019 cohort, with 27 entrepreneurs from across the country and alumni from American University.
 The teams are working on technology from the Department of Transportation, Department of Energy and NNSA.